 Augustine was ranked third on NHL Central Scouting’s final rankings, and was the third goaltender off the board after Gajan and Hrabal.
 Another standout for the USNTDP, he put up ridiculous numbers for the U18 and USNTDP Juniors teams in his draft year posting a 2.13 GAA and .926 SV% in the former and a 2.34 GAA and .928 SV% in the latter.
 He was also a star for Team USA at the 2023 U18s and World Juniors where he won a gold medal at the U18s and a bronze medal at the World Juniors.

-Transitioning to the NCAA in 2024 with Michigan State University, Augustine has taken the college world by storm, and just like Hrabal, is getting a ton of work in the crease.
-In 31 appearances, he has a 2.92 GAA and .917 SV% along with three shutouts and a ridiculous 20-8-2 record.
-He could have an NCAA championship before the season is over to go with the gold medal he earned as the starter for Team USA at the 2024 World Juniors.
+Transitioning to the NCAA in 2024 with Michigan State University, Augustine took the college world by storm, and just like Hrabal, got a ton of work in the crease.
+In 35 appearances, he had a 2.96 GAA and .915 SV% along with three shutouts and a ridiculous 23-9-2 record.

 Blessed with incredible athleticism and awareness in the crease, Augustine could end up being better than Cossa and form a lethal one-two punch in goal for the Red Wings in the future.
 Judging by his dominance at the NCAA level so far, he has the potential to be an elite starter in the NHL, something that would be welcome in Detroit as they have not had one since the days of Terry Sawchuk and Chris Osgood.